 Defending against cybersecurity threats in the age of digital transformation takes a toll on IT and security teams.
-The attack surface continues to grow exponentially, and new threats emerge every day.
-But many organizations can’t keep up with the critical need for advanced security.
+The attack surface continues to grow exponentially, and an incredible amount of new threats emerge every day.
+Because of these factors, many organizations can’t keep up with the critical need for advanced security.

 Limited resources are just one barrier.
-What’s worse: even organizations that have the budget for in-house staff can’t fill vacancies for months due to the security talent shortage.
+Right now there is a massive talent gap going on within the cybersecurity world.
+In fact, millions of unfilled jobs have made finding the right candidate a serious chore.
+Even organizations that have the budget for in-house staff can’t fill vacancies for months due to this talent shortage.

 A managed security vendor helps solve the problems arising from the talent shortage and can scale as needed in a cost-effective manner.
 This outside expertise enables you to improve both your security posture and compliance.